-The Ryzen 7 1700 is the cheapest of AMD’s first Zen-based CPUs and also now my favourite, and not just because I’m a financially-focused bread head.
+The Ryzen 7 1700 is the cheapest of the first AMD Ryzen CPUs and also now one of my favourites, and not just because I’m a financially-focused bread head.
 For me this is where AMD’s octa-core Ryzen 7 CPUs genuinely give Intel a bit of a headache when it comes to gaming chips, offering eight cores and 16 threads of processing power for less than the cost of a standard quad-core Core i7 7700K.

 How much impact has Ryzen had on our CPU guide?
 Check out our pick of the top gaming processors.